ktjayamanna/redis-for-numpy/README.md

 The command returns the JSON attribute associated with an element, or null if there is no element associated, or no element at all, or no key.

+**VRANDMEMBER: return random members from a vector set**

+    VRANDMEMBER key [count]

+Return one or more random elements from a vector set.

+The semantics of this command are similar to Redis's native SRANDMEMBER command:

+- When called without count, returns a single random element from the set, as a single string (no array reply).
+- When called with a positive count, returns up to count distinct random elements (no duplicates).
+- When called with a negative count, returns count random elements, potentially with duplicates.
+- If the count value is larger than the set size (and positive), only the entire set is returned.

+If the key doesn't exist, returns a Null reply if count is not given, or an empty array if a count is provided.

+Examples:

+    > VADD vset VALUES 3 1 0 0 elem1
+    (integer) 1
+    > VADD vset VALUES 3 0 1 0 elem2
+    (integer) 1
+    > VADD vset VALUES 3 0 0 1 elem3
+    (integer) 1

+    # Return a single random element
+    > VRANDMEMBER vset
+    "elem2"

+    # Return 2 distinct random elements
+    > VRANDMEMBER vset 2
+    1) "elem1"
+    2) "elem3"

+    # Return 3 random elements with possible duplicates
+    > VRANDMEMBER vset -3
+    1) "elem2"
+    2) "elem2"
+    3) "elem1"

+    # Return more elements than in the set (returns all elements)
+    > VRANDMEMBER vset 10
+    1) "elem1"
+    2) "elem2"
+    3) "elem3"

+    # When key doesn't exist
+    > VRANDMEMBER nonexistent
+    (nil)
+    > VRANDMEMBER nonexistent 3
+    (empty array)

+This command is particularly useful for:

+1. Selecting random samples from a vector set for testing or training.
+2. Performance testing by retrieving random elements for subsequent similarity searches.

+When the user asks for unique elements (positev count) the implementation optimizes for two scenarios:
+- For small sample sizes (less than 20% of the set size), it uses a dictionary to avoid duplicates, and performs a real random walk inside the graph.
+- For large sample sizes (more than 20% of the set size), it starts from a random node and sequentially traverses the internal list, providing faster performances but not really "random" elements.

+The command has `O(N)` worst-case time complexity when requesting many unique elements (it uses linear scanning), or `O(M*log(N))` complexity when the users asks for `M` random elements in a sorted set of `N` elements, with `M` much smaller than `N`.

 # Filtered search

 Each element of the vector set can be associated with a set of attributes specified as a JSON blob: